pakyimcheng/comp3278_gp_project/README.md

     Then save the _.env_ file.

-9. Create a database named 'project'.
-Import the .sql file in discord to 'project' database.
+9. Create a database named 'project' (all lowercase).
+Import the .sql file in discord to 'project' database  in phpMyAdmin.

 ## MYSQL setup